cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 known in advance of running the experiment.
 In these situations, a report stanza may omit certain fields from the experiment config and rely on Juneberry to fill in the correct value(s) for the field once those values are determined.
 This is especially common for the "curve_sources" field in the ROC and PR Reports.
-When the pydoit rules for the experiment are generated, Juneberry will fill in these fields based on the output filenames that were determined during rule generation.
+When generating the rules.json file for the experiment, Juneberry will fill in these fields based on the output filenames that were determined during rule generation.

 Although Juneberry will fill in some fields for a report stanza in an experiment config, these values